 Both premenstrual syndrome and anxiety are incredibly complex.
-That's why while many of the causes of anxiety from PMS are known, there are issues at play that may not be accounted for.
-Women's bodies are all different and react differently to bodily changes.
+That's why while many of the causes of anxiety from PMS are known, there are issues at play that may not be accounted for or completely understood.
 What may cause anxiety in one woman may not cause anxiety in another, or may cause anxiety in a completely different way.

 But there are potential links that are known.
 The following are the most likely causes of PMS anxiety:

-- Cortisol Increase – Studies have shown that before a woman's period, a stress hormone known as cortisol tends to increase.
-In many ways, anxiety is a form of long term stress, and stress is known to make anxiety symptoms worse.
+- Cortisol Increase Studies have shown that before a woman's period cortisol, the stress hormone, tends to increase.
+Stress is known to make anxiety symptoms worse.
 So before a period, when cortisol levels shoot up, anxiety symptoms would be expected to shoot up with them.
-It's likely that women suffering from this type of PMS anxiety have lower levels of anxiety throughout the month that are simply exacerbated by cortisol, rather than PMS causing anxiety itself.
+It's possible that women suffering from this type of PMS anxiety have lower levels of anxiety throughout the month that are simply exacerbated by cortisol, rather than PMS causing anxiety itself.

-- Cyclical Emotional Reactions – Similarly, any chronic stress is believed to make PMS symptoms worse.
-Since anxiety and stress sensations are a part of PMS symptoms, if you're suffering from severe stress before your PMS symptoms occur, that stress will increase your PMS symptoms, which in turn will increase your stress symptoms and so on.
+- Cyclical Emotional Reactions Similarly, any chronic stress and anxiety is believed to make PMS symptoms worse.
+If you're experiencing a period of stress and anxiety before your PMS symptoms occur, this may increase your PMS symptoms, which in turn will increase your stress and anxiety symptoms and so on.

 In addition, simple hormone imbalance is known to lead to anxiety for reasons that are not always clear.
 Hormones play a direct role in the way your body produces and responds to the neurotransmitters that control stress and anxiety, so it's likely that when these hormones have lost their balance, anxiety and stress are the result.

-Combined with the sheer fear of emotional deregulation, the over-sensitivity that some women experience towards their body, and the feeling of being overwhelmed that often accompanies PMS episodes, it's no wonder that anxiety is a common symptom in those suffering each month.
+Combined with the sheer fear of emotional dysregulation, the over-sensitivity that some women experience towards their body, and the feeling of being overwhelmed that often accompanies PMS episodes, it's no wonder that anxiety is a common experience for women who are menstruating.

 How to Overcome PMS Anxiety